tekknolagi/excollege/index.md

 </p>
 <p>
-This document <del>will eventually turn into</del> only sort of turned into the course website, so keep it bookmarked.
-We will post important readings, assignments, and helpful resources here.
+This document <del>will eventually turn into</del> only sort of turned into the course website <del>, so keep it bookmarked</del>.
+We posted important readings, assignments, and helpful resources here.
 </p>
 <p>